Externships in Buenos Aires, Argentina

 Students will receive a letter grade for the two-unit Argentine Legal Institutions course.
 The three-unit externship itself is graded as "Credit/No Credit."
 The grade of "Credit" is a passing grade.
 Only a notation of "Credit" or "No Credit" will be recorded on the student transcript.
 Southwestern cannot indicate a letter grade for the externship, nor can Southwestern certify that work which receives a "Credit" is equivalent to any particular letter grade.
 Students should contact their home school to ascertain whether transfer units will be awarded for courses designated as "Credit" before applying to the externship program.

-All students participating in the externship program must be fluent in Spanish.
+To be eligible to participate in the Externship program in Argentina, students must be fluent in Spanish and have completed at least 28 units towards their JD degree.
 Applicants to the program must submit a completed program application form; a law school transcript; a current resumé; and a letter describing their level of Spanish fluency, how that fluency was acquired, and the reasons for their interest in an externship in Argentina (resumé and letter should be written in both Spanish and English).
 Each student will be interviewed in person or by telephone prior to acceptance.
 While students may apply for externship positions up to April 1, the program will begin to fill placements starting March 1.
 Placements are assigned in mid-April.

 Read students' perspectives on externships in Argentina.